0xC70FF3/graph-renderer/README.md

 # Dataviz
-A web server that provides PNG scientific visualisations of data.
-Based on NodeJS, D3.js and phantomJS rendering
+A NodeJS server based on D3js that provides PNG scientific visualisations of data.
+It uses phantomJS rendering under the hood.

 ## Usage